 If the small drum size of an all-in-one washer dryer is your major concern, then you may want to splurge on the LG WM3998HBA.
 Compared to other models on the market, this appliance has a roomy interior at 4.5 cubic feet.
 This is the average size of a front load washing machine's drum, however, you will need to take the drying capacity into account.
 You won't be able to toss in as many garments as you would if you had a standalone machine, as it won't be able to tumble your clothes dry.
 That being said, the capacity is still larger than other all-in-one picks, making it worth the extra pennies.

-Now, for the downsides.
-More than other units, you need to be adamant about cleaning this machine.
+Now, for the downsides: More than other units, you need to be persistent about cleaning this machine.
 All the lint and debris from your clothes can easily get stuck on the gasket and seals.
 Your items can also be quite damp after tumbling for hours.
 This is partly due to the fact that the manual doesn't have any clear instructions on how to use the dryer portion of the unit, which is a major oversight by the brand.
-And, the dispenser doesn't allow the use of detergent packs.
+And, the dispenser doesn't allow for the use of detergent pods.

 Best for RVs: Equator Advanced Appliances EZ 4400 N 1.57 cu. ft.
 White Ventless All-in-One Washer Dryer